roryl/lucee-book/templates.md

 Notice here that the output *was not* the time.
 The double ##s were ignored, so Lucee processed now() as text and sent it straight to the browser.

 ##Including Templates
 Sometimes content on a website is repeated on many pages, like the header navigation, and it can be useful to include one template in others so that you are not repeating your efforts.
-Lucee supports including one template within another using the include tag:
+Lucee supports including one template within another using the include tag.

+Here is an example of a three page website, made up of a Home page, an About Us page, and a Services page.
+There is a template for each page, an a template called navigation.cfm which each page includes.

 >home.cfm